About

 Bio

-During this time she began exploring her own creativity.
+During this time, she began exploring her own creativity and started making red and blue works in 2015.
 She gradually started to figure out her practice around 2021, taking the step in 2023 to focus on it.
-She is currently on The Newbridge Project’s Collective Studio programme (2024-2025).

 Statement